 King went to the University of Minnesota, where she also had the opportunity to collaborate with researchers from the National Renewable Energy Laboratory, a federal laboratory dedicated to renewable energy R&D. Wind farm control is an important area of research that aims to reduce the loads on a turbine’s components and, ideally, optimize and increase wind production at a site.

 Today, she is part of a team that’s working to advance control strategies to improve the performance of wind farms.
 “We develop control-oriented models, as well as controls and optimization strategies that more efficiently and effectively operate wind farms in real-time,” explains King.
-Essentially, she is part of a team is developing algorithms designed to maximize wind generation at a site.
+Essentially, she is part of a team that is developing algorithms designed to maximize wind generation at a site.
 Typically, turbines operate individually to maximize their own power without taking into account interactions with neighboring turbines.
 King and her team develop control strategies where turbines work together to maximize the power of an entire wind farm, rather than one individual turbine.

 “I also work on ways to better integrate wind into the autonomous energy system of the future,” she says.
 So, what exactly is this energy system of the future?
 Think integration and connectivity.
 For example, imagine an electric vehicle that’s currently plugged in to an EV outlet at your office building, which happens to source much of its power from wind.